 Set up guide for the CNC router

-AutoCAD is the only drawing program that works accurately for use with the School CNC router.
-Please refer to the guide below on how best to set up for routing.
+AutoCAD is the only drawing program that works accurately when using the School CNC router.

-Discuss in advance with the workshop staff either in person, phone call or email, your drawing and timing enquiries.
-Your drawing will need to be checked in Toolpath for any issues that could require correction.
+You can discuss your drawing and timing enquiries in advance with the workshop staff either in person, by phone or email.
+Your drawings will need to be checked in Toolpath for any issues that could require correction.